 Just as an effective gold prospector needs to know where to dig, an effective sales prospector requires an eye for high-quality leads – and knows where to find them.

-This article will explain what sales prospecting is, how it works, and how to do it well – including what skills, techniques, and tools a prospector needs to be successful.
+This article will explain what sales prospecting is, how it works, and how to do it well – including what skills, techniques, and email prospecting software and tools a prospector needs to be successful.

 Why should you care?

 Because improving your sales prospecting process will enable you strike gold more often, generate new revenue streams for your business, and increase your profit margins.

 Sales prospecting is the process of finding potential customers.